CIMETIÈRE DE Passy

 phone: +33 1 53 70 40 80

 Here you will find Impressionist painters Edouard Manet and Berthe Morisot, Romantic composers Claude DeBussy and Gabriel Faure, noted French aviators Dieudonne Costes and Bellonte, aircraft designer Henry Farman, American silent screen star Pearl White ("Perils of Pauline"), Marcel Renault, Louis Ernest Barrias, Bao Dai the last emperor of Vietnam, American newspaper publisher James Gorden Bennett, Jr. and all sitting in the shadow of the Eiffel Tower.
-There are also quite a few wonderful works of art in Passy as well.

 Located at 2 rue Commandant-Schloessing in the 16th arrondissement.
 Get off at the Trocadero metro stop and look for the Passy Cimetiere exit.
 With your back to the Eiffel Tower, the cemetery is located just across the Place du 11 Novembre from the Trocadero.
 In fact, you can see the wall of the cemetery straight ahead, and keeping the wall to your right follow the avenue Paul Doumer for a few yards but then switch over to the rue Commandant-Schloessing and the entrance is on your right.